 In 2009 he established the Southern German Project “Rock & Rollinger” with long time friend and singer Thommy Bloch and produced and performed 3 Albums so far: “Rollst du noch oder Rockst du schon”, the Christmas Album “Weihnachten mit Rock & Rollinger” and their follow up longplayer “Eloquent Dreiwilds” all 3 albums together sold over 12.000 copies so far.

-His most recent productions are Reece – Universal Language, the solo Album of ex Accept and Bangalore Choir frontman David Reece and of course the successful follow up to the first Bangalore Choir Album “Cadence”.
+The next years saw productions such as Universal Language, the solo Album of ex Accept and Bangalore Choir frontman David Reece and of course the successful follow up to the first Bangalore Choir Album “Cadence”.

 The Band played several shows in Sweden, Germany, Switzerland, Belgium and the U.K. including a critically acclaimed appearance at the Firefest Nottingham.